 LEACHING ACORN MEAL AMONG THE HUPA INDIANS OF CALIFORNIA.
-Water is placed in a basket and brought to the required temperature with heated stones village tribes of the Plains: the Mandan, with whom Lewis and Clark passed the winter of 1804-1805; the Hidasta, who now live with them; and the Omaha, Kansa, Iowa, and Pawnee.
+Water is placed in a basket and brought to the required temperature with heated stones whom Lewis and Clark passed the winter of 1804-1805; the Hidasta, who now live with them; and the Omaha, Kansa, Iowa, and Pawnee.
 All these tribes raised corn and lived in earth-covered houses of considerable size.
 A small model of one of these houses stands near the exhibits.
 In the center of this hall is a Blackfoot Indian tipi with paintings of otters on the sides, representing a vision of the owner.
-This tipi has been fitted up to show the home life of a typical buffalohunting Indian.
+This tipi has been fitted up to show the home life of a typical buffalo-hunting Indian.
 There were numerous soldier societies among the Plains Indians which included practically all the adult males.
 Each society had a special dance and special costumes.
 (See the Arapaho cases for costumes of dancers.)
 There were other dances connected with tribal religious ceremonials, the best known and most important of which is the Sun Dance, illustrated by a model at the left of the tipi.
 The Sun Dance was held annually in the early summer in fulfilment of a vow made during the preceding winter by some member of the tribe who wished a sick relative to recover.
 The dance involved self-torture, great physical endurance and a fast lasting three days.

-In the center of the hall is a gennine medicine pipe, held in awe by the Indians and dearly parted with; also the contents of a medicine-pipe bundle.
-The contents of another medicine bundle, belonging to a leading man of the Blackfoot tribe (medicine-man), together with the headdress which he wore in ceremonies, are in
+In the center of the hall is a genuine medicine pipe, held in awe by the Indians and dearly parted with; also the contents of a medicine-pipe bundle.
+The contents of another medicine bundle, belonging to a leading man of the Blackfoot tribe (medicineman), together with the headdress which he wore in ceremonies, are in a case near the tower.
+Other remarkable bundles, particularly the skull bundle, are in the Pawnee case, on the north wall.
+The Plains Indians are noted for their